antonyth18/Redis-Server-Databases-WEC/README.md

 | parser.js | Protocol Decoding | (Assumed/Required for functionality) Logic to parse the raw byte stream from the socket, transforming the RESP format into executable command arrays (['SET', 'key', 'value']). |
 | encoder.js | Protocol Encoding | (Assumed/Required for functionality) Logic to format responses (strings, numbers, arrays, or errors) into the correct RESP byte format for transmission back to the client. |
 | dump.json | Persistence File | The file where the entire in-memory dataset is asynchronously saved for durability. |

+## Key Takeaways

+This project served as a comprehensive exercise in building highly concurrent and performant systems by focusing on the underlying mechanisms:

+Concurrency without Threads: The custom implementation of the event loop demonstrates how non-blocking I/O can manage numerous client connections using a single thread, mirroring Node.js's core philosophy.

+Data Structure Performance: Building a custom hash map with automatic rehashing highlights the importance of load factor management and collision resolution (separate chaining) for maintaining $O(1)$ average-case performance under dynamic load.

+Decoupling I/O: The use of a Worker Thread for persistence successfully decouples the CPU-bound disk write operation from the main application logic, ensuring that the server remains responsive to client requests at all times.

+Protocol Implementation: Implementing the RESP parser and encoder provides deep insight into how serialization protocols define client-server communication in high-speed, networked applications.

+## Conclusion

+This project is a fully functional, custom-built key-value store that satisfies all requirements from Phase 1 (Foundations) through Phase 5 (Persistence).
+It is a robust demonstration of advanced Node.js and system programming concepts, offering a solid foundation for further exploration into distributed systems and in-memory caching.